I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 4. Fill A Water Bottle Before Heading Out

-Before I leave the hotel in the morning, I would have had my pint of water upon waking.
-But just before I leave my hotel, I fill up a few small bottles with water from the tap.
+Before leaving the hotel in the morning, I would have had my pint of water upon waking.
+But just before I also fill up a few small bottles with water from the tap.

-We all have a place to store a bottle of water (tank bag, top box, pannier, cargo net etc.) So fill it up and store it away so you can sip on it during breaks.
+We all have a place to store a water bottle (tank bag, top box, pannier, cargo net etc.) So fill it up and pack it away so you can sip on it during the day.

 This also comes in handy as ’emergency water’ if you get stuck in the middle of nowhere with a puncture.